The most essential companion to any watch is its strap. Watch strap will change the style of a watch to different levels.

 Despite most people’s belief, Nato strap (as well as Zulu) also comes in leather which is perfect for those that love the simplicity of the strap but hate the harsh feeling of nylon on their skin

-The usage of this Nato strap is fairly simple.
+The most unique thing about Nato strap is its single piece construction, unlike most other straps that have 2 pieces.
+The usage of it is fairly simple.
 There are two flaps with the strap – one will go through the spring bar (or the bar that holds our strap/bracelet to the watch) while the other one will wrap the watch to hold it together.
 Go to this link for a very clear instruction on how to set Nato strap on a watch.

 Very recommended for that casual use on weekends, but you might want to replace the strap when the work week started =)